coshmeo/Capstone-2/README.md

 Once the dataframe is prepared, the Model is fit with 1 year of training data and makes a prediction for the following year.
 This process is repeated 9 times for each year after the first.

-The results of the 2 models are then compared based on the ability to correctly predict the direction of the stock movement (increase or decrease in adjustd closing price)
+The results of the 2 models are then compared based on the ability to correctly predict the direction of the stock movement (increase or decrease in adjustd closing price).